In this article, we'll discuss:

 - How can I use it to discover stable and sustainable (optimal) fuel sources?

-What is Glucose Variability?
+What is Glucose Stability?
 It’s the key metric to use to validate how fuel provides stable and sustainable energy in a specific time frame.
 (Or, how it doesn’t provide.)
 See the ups and downs on the Live Graph?
 That’s the degree of movement (ups and downs) of your glucose levels.
 That’s the metric that indicates the "dispersion" of glucose data.
 Basically it’s how widely your glucose levels are spread around your Average Glucose.

-Consider Glucose Variability a good way to understand how much your glucose levels vary.
+Consider Glucose Stability a good way to understand how much your glucose levels vary.
 Analyzed in conjunction with your Off-Hours Glucose Zones, you get a precise representation of both the amplitude and frequency of your glucose levels over time outside of training.

-Check out the movement of the line on the Live Graph: it should be normal as your body naturally regulates glucose levels with an average variability of 10-12 mg/dL during rest (unpublished evidence).
+Check out the movement of the line on the Live Graph: it should be normal as your body naturally regulates glucose levels with an average stability of 10-12 mg/dL during rest (unpublished evidence).
 During rapid drops (and even rapid increases) in glucose, you might experience fatigue, lack of focus, and an overall lack of energy.
 In other words: a slump.
 Significant changes–say, a steep and large upward or downward movements–can impact energy levels, feeling, key training adaptations, and performance in general.

 So here’s how to get in front of that: Determine which type of food and amount of that food you have to consume to help prevent that dip or that steep spike in your glucose levels.